seltzerfish/stonx/README.md

 ## First time setup

-1. Install requirements.py in a new `venv`.
+1. pip install requirements.txt in a new `venv`.
 2. Make a `creds.py` file, and create a `dict` literal called `PAPER`, and include your alpaca keys like this:

 ```